 The road trip.
 It’s as American as baseball, hot dogs and apple pie.
-The American Automobile Association (AAA) reports that more than 40 million Americans will declare their independence this Fourth of July holiday by embracing the freedom of the open road.
-Back in 1903, the roads were open, too, but they were also unpaved, unmarked and unkempt.
+Back in 1903, the roads were open, but they were also unpaved, unmarked and unkempt.
 This made for a remarkable journey when a former bicyclist, a dog riding shotgun and a retired doctor looking to collect a $50 bar bet embarked on America’s first cross-country road trip.

 In the early afternoon of May 23, 1903, Horatio Nelson Jackson and Sewall Crocker slid into the front seat of a gleaming, cherry-red Winton touring car and chugged down San Francisco’s Market Street amid a sea of horse-drawn carriages.
 The sleeping bags, cooking gear and supplies packed inside the automobile testified to a long journey ahead, but the road trip on which the men were embarking was truly epic—an unprecedented cross-country drive to New York City.

 And it all started with a $50 wager.

 Just four days before, a bar debate about the newfangled horseless carriages ignited inside San Francisco’s exclusive University Club.
 While most of the tipplers dismissed the automobile as a passing novelty too unreliable to survive a trip across America, Jackson disagreed.
 Then, in a scene straight out of Jules Verne’s “Around the World in 80 Days,” someone bet Jackson $50 that he couldn’t make it to New York City by car in less than 90 days.
 The real-life Phileas Fogg—a 31-year-old automobile enthusiast from Burlington, Vermont, who had given up his medical practice after a bout of tuberculosis—heartily accepted.